 Samples from $p_{X_tM}$ are available to us since we observe the pairs $\{(\boldx, \boldm)\}$ and samples from $p_{X_t}p_{M}$ can be constructed as $\{(\boldx, \boldm')\}$, where $\boldm'$ is a random sample of $M$ given the missing pattern.

-In the first experiment, we test the performance of various imputers on an ``S''-shaped dataset, where samples are Missing Completely at Random (MCAR) \citep{DONDERS20061087}.
+In the first experiment, we test the performance of various imputers on an ``S''-shaped dataset, where samples are Missing Completely at Random (MCAR) \citep{rubin_inference_1976}.
 The results are plotted in Figure \ref{fig.imp}.
-We compare our imputed results (\textbf{WGF}) with Optimal Transport-based imputation \citep{muzellec2020missing} (\textbf{sinkhorn}) and GAN-based imputation (\textbf{GAIN}). $\sigma$ is chosen by automatic model selection described in Section \ref{sec.mosel}.
-It can be seen that our imputer, based on minimizing $\mathrm{KL}[p_{X_tM}|p_{X_t}p_{M}]$ nicely recovers the ``S''-shape after 100 particle update iterations.
-However, Sinkhorn and GAIN imputation does not recover the ``S''-shape well.
+We compare our imputed results (\textbf{WGF}) with Optimal Transport-based imputation method (\textbf{Sinkhorn}) \citep{muzellec2020missing}, and GAN-based imputation method (\textbf{GAIN}) \citep{yoon2018gain}. $\sigma$ is chosen by automatic model selection described in Section \ref{sec.mosel}.
+It can be seen that our imputer, based on minimizing $\mathrm{KL}[p_{X_tM},p_{X_t}p_{M}]$ nicely recovers the ``S''-shape after 100 particle update iterations.
+However, Sinkhorn and GAIN imputation methods struggle to accurately restore the ``S''-shaped pattern.

-Finally, we test the performance of our algorithm on a real-world Breast Cancer classification dataset \citep{misc_breast_cancer_14} in Figure \ref{fig.breast}.
-This is a 30-dimensional binary classification dataset and we artificially create missing values by following MCAR paradigm with different missing rates.
+In the second experiment, we test the performance of our algorithm on a real-world Breast Cancer classification dataset \citep{misc_breast_cancer_14} in Figure \ref{fig.breast}.
+This is a 30-dimensional binary classification dataset and we artificially create missing values by following the MCAR paradigm with different missing rates.
 Since the dataset is a binary classification dataset, we compare the performance of linear SVM classifiers trained on imputed datasets.
-The performance is measured by Area Under the ROC curve (AUROC) on hold out testing sets.
-The result shows, SVM trained on the dataset imputed by our method, achieves comparable performance to datasets imputed by two other state-of-the-art methods, \textbf{GAIN} and \textbf{sinkhorn}.
-Details of the hyperparameter setting can be found in Section \ref{sec.missing.exp}
+The performance is measured by the Area Under the ROC Curve (AUROC) on hold-out testing sets.
+In addition to \textbf{Sinkhorn} and \textbf{GAIN}, we validate the performance of our method with three additional algorithms: MMD flow using negative distance kernel (\textbf{MMDFlow}) \citep{hagemann2024posterior}, a model selection-based method \textbf{HyperImpute} \citep{Jarrett2022HyperImpute}, and an auto encoder-based approach (\textbf{MIWAE}) \citep{pmlr-v97-mattei19a}.
+The result shows that SVM trained on the dataset imputed by our method achieves comparable performance to datasets imputed by the other benchmark methods.
+Our method is robust against the choice of $\sigma$.
+Details and the selection of hyperparameters can be found in Section \ref{sec.missing.exp}.